-If you want to ensure that your SAP GRC solution remains under support and maintenance, plus take advantage of the new features available, here are our top 5 reasons why you should plan now and budget for an upgrade before the end of the year.
+If you want to ensure that your SAP GRC solution remains under support and maintenance, plus take advantage of the new features available, here are our top 5 reasons why you should plan now and budget for an upgrade.

 1) Taking advantage of the latest technology release provides benefits such as enhanced features and process stabilisation.

 Version 12.0 saw the release of several new Fiori apps for SAP GRC.
 One app in particular for SAP Process Control has proven very useful with our clients, allowing users to track ongoing Control Test of Effectiveness activity more effectively.
 This new app enables the performance, review and processing of Control effectiveness tests within a single simplified screen and can be used as an alternative to the Work Inbox.